Completed Space Science Missions

 NASA.GOV: Rhodium USAFA NIGHT

-NASA MISSION OPNOM: Rhodium USAFA NIGHT
+NASA MISSION OPNOM: RHODIUM USAFA NIGHT

 LAUNCHED ON: Space-X; SpX-32